PacktPublishing/Microsoft-HoloLens-By-Example/README.md

 ## Chapter 8
 Developing a multiplayer game using Unity, Our final example is building a fun multiplayer game, inspired by the classic Cannon Fodder, where the user will navigate their team around the environment to eliminate their opponent.

+## HoloToolkit-Unity
+Snapshot/Version of the MixedRealityToolkit-Unity (formally HoloToolkit-Unity) project from Microsoft used for this book (added here for convenience), original source from https://github.com/Microsoft/MixedRealityToolkit-Unity.